Word-of-mouth marketing: History

 In the early 1970s, psychologist George Silverman pioneered word-of-mouth marketing by creating "teleconferenced peer influence groups" aimed at engaging physicians in discussions concerning new pharmaceutical products.
 Through his conduction of these focus groups, Silverman noted that physicians with positive experiences regarding a particular drug could influence skeptical peers, including a dissatisfied group of ex-prescribers who had negative experiences with the drug.

 The emergence of Web 2.0 brought about noteworthy changes in WOMM, with many web startups such as Facebook, YouTube, MySpace, and Digg incorporating buzz marketing into their platforms to leverage their social networks.
 This integration has amplified the power of word-of-mouth marketing, especially with the Internet serving as a primary research and communication platform.
 The Internet's role has simplified communication processes by eliminating barriers like distance and language, encouraging consumers to share their opinions readily and form communities, and sequentially strengthening word-of-mouth marketing.

 In 2003, Fred Reichheld introduced the Net Promoter Score as a word-of-mouth marketing strategy, assessing the number of promoters recommending a brand to others.
 This tactic emphasizes the importance of positive customer experiences in driving organic word-of-mouth marketing.

 In October 2005, the advertising watchdog group Commercial Alert petitioned the United States Federal Trade Commission (FTC) to issue guidelines for paid word-of-mouth marketers, requiring them to disclose their relationship and compensation from the company whose product they promote.
 The FTC responded by committing to investigate cases where such relationships are undisclosed and could impact endorsements, pledging to take enforcement actions as necessary, including cease-and-desist orders, fines, or civil penalties.
-The Word of Mouth Marketing Association, a prominent US trade group representing numerous companies, has since adopted an ethics code prohibiting manufacturers from offering cash to consumers in exchange for recommendations or endorsements.
+The Word of Mouth Marketing Association, a prominent US trade group representing numerous companies, later adopted an ethics code prohibiting manufacturers from offering cash to consumers in exchange for recommendations or endorsements.

 In 2008, PQ Media stated that companies spent $1.54 billion on word-of-mouth marketing, indicating a significant growth trend compared to traditional advertising channels.
 Within this, word-of-mouth marketing expenditure increased by 14.2% in 2008, with 30% allotted to food and drink brands.

 In December 2014, the Journal of Advertising Research found that 75% of all consumer conversations about brands happen face-to-face with merely 15% happening over the phone and just 10% taking place online.